 - 1 28 ounce can tomato puree

 - 1 28 ounce can fire roasted crushed tomatoes

 - kosher salt and pepper to taste

-While the meatballs are baking, heat the olive oil in a large dutch oven or stock pot over med-high heat.
+- Heat the olive oil in a large dutch oven or stock pot over med-high heat.
 Add the onions to the oil and cook until softened.
 Add the garlic and cook for one minute.

 - Stir in the oregano and then add the wine.
 Cook until reduced by half and then add the sugar, fish sauce, tomato puree and crushed tomatoes.

 - Stir the mixture until well combined and then add the salt and pepper.
 Turn the heat to low and cover.
 Simmer for 10-15 minutes.